The Center for Sustainable and Cooperative Culture: Board of Directors

-The board of directors of Dancing Rabbit Inc. (501c3) and Dancing Rabbit Land Trust (501c2) oversees financial development and strategic planning for our non-profits in conjunction with the Dancing Rabbit membership.
+The board of directors for the Center for Sustainable & Cooperative Culture (501c3) and Dancing Rabbit Land Trust (501c2) oversees financial development and strategic planning for our non-profits in conjunction with the Dancing Rabbit membership.

 Dancing Rabbit Ecovillage, Rutledge, MO

 Dorothy grew up on a family farm in central Kansas, in a Mennonite agricultural community where life revolved around family, church, farming, and school.
 Since then, she’s lived in various locations on both coasts and Kansas as well as in India and Newfoundland.
 She’s worked and/or studied in a variety of areas, including: field cultivation, vegetarian catering, growing potatoes (she was a 4-H county champion potato grower, actually ), nonviolent social change and direct action, group process and community building, auto mechanics, nursing (almost three decades), alternative and energy healing therapies, and how to be a positive presence in the lives of two remarkable children and now three grandchildren (always a student in this area!).
 Along the way, rural, sustainable living has remained at her core.
 From smallish-scale farming in Kansas to small- and very large-scale farming in California’s Central Valley to the cod fishery in Newfoundland, Dorothy has had the privilege of experiencing a variety of sustainable and non-sustainable practices up close, and has observed their effects on community life.
 She moved to Dancing Rabbit in October 2016 and feels fortunate to have learned about the existence of this place, which embodies many of her personal values (including sustainability, community, and nonviolence).